NickBlow/Mythras-charsheet/app/content/cults.md

 ##### Form 4 (Ataru)

 With a successful combat style roll, can instantly jump to attack another opponent up to 10m away without requiring a Move action

+Additionally, may augment your Evade and Lightsaber Combat skills with your Force skill.

 ##### Form 5 (Djem So)